timvieira/bubs-parser/java/tools/README.txt

 threading with other parallelization methods.

-=== Research Parser Implementations ===
+== Research Parser Implementations ==

-In addition to the standard implementions described above, many other parsing algorithms are available using the -researchParserType option.
+In addition to the standard implementations described above, many other parsing algorithms are available using the -researchParserType option.
 The general classes are: